What Size Dumpster for Garage Cleanout?

 • Max weight – Absolute maximum the dumpster can hold (e.g., 5 tons for a 20-yard)

-A dumpster cannot be loaded beyond max weight – the hauler will refuse pickup or charge for a second trip.
+A dumpster can't be loaded beyond max weight.
+The hauler will refuse pickup or charge for a second trip.
 If your load falls between included and max weight, overage fees apply:

 Overage Fee = (Your Weight − Included Weight) × Local Overage Rate

 Overage fees vary by region because they're tied to local landfill tipping fees.
-According to EREF's landfill tipping fee data, disposal costs range from ~$45/ton in lower-cost states to over $80/ton in high-cost regions.
-We adjust overage rates based on your zipcode to provide location-accurate estimates.
+EREF's landfill tipping fee data shows disposal costs ranging from ~$45/ton in lower-cost states to over $80/ton in high-cost regions.
+We adjust overage rates based on your zipcode for location-accurate estimates.

 Example: Your debris weighs 4.5 tons in a 20-yard dumpster (3-ton included, 5-ton max):